lukasdragon/UFoR/README.md

 ## About

-The Urban Forestry Package, or UFoR, is a revolutionary R package meticulously designed to bridge the gap between urban forestry and cutting-edge technological tools.
-UFoR consists of an array of functions for managing and analyzing urban tree inventories, tree planting, maintenance, and a host of other urban forestry tasks.
-Whether you are an arborist, an urban forester, a researcher, or a tree care professional, UFoR provides user-friendly tools to transform and streamline your urban forestry tasks.
+The Urban Forestry for R Package, or UFoR, has been meticulously designed to bridge the gap between urban forestry and cutting-edge technological tools.
+Whether you're an arborist, urban forester, researcher, or tree care professional, UFoR offers you user-friendly tools to transform and streamline your urban forestry tasks.

 ## Quick and Easy Installation